-[1] The Respondent carried out prescribed electrical work when he was not licensed.
-In doing so, he breached section 143(d) of the Act.
-The Respondent accepted that he had breached the section and submitted it was a one-off.
-He was fined \$250 and ordered to pay costs of \$225.
-A record of the disciplinary offending will be recorded on the public register for a period of three years.
+[1] The Respondent carried out prescribed electrical work in a manner that was contrary to an enactment.
+He also provided five false certificates.
+He was fined \$1,000 and ordered to pay costs of \$250.
+The fine and costs were reduced on the basis that he accepted responsibility, and the matter was dealt with on the basis of an Agreed Statement of Facts.
+A record of the disciplinary offences will be recorded on the public Register for a period of three years.